 Finding Prospects During a Persisting Pandemic

-As the pandemic situation has persisted and evolved, it has brought many challenges to insurance agencies.
-While many of these difficulties have been unique depending on specific circumstances of the region an agency operates in, there are universal struggles.
-As access to people and businesses has been difficult, producers have faced the challenge of attempting to create and build relationships with prospects new and old without much access to new opportunities.
+As the pandemic has persisted and evolved, it has brought many challenges to insurance agencies.
+While many of these difficulties have depended on each agency’s region, there are universal struggles we all face.
+Producers are faced with the challenge of creating and building relationships with prospects new and old without much access to new opportunities.

 As producers continue to find ways to reach prospects, here are three tips that will help enhance the sales process.

 We have all had an experience where we felt someone was trying to sell us on something.
-Whether it was a piece of clothing or a car, when a salesperson doesn’t ask what size you wear, what your current needs or what problem you might need to solve, it’s obvious that they clearly don’t care about your well-being.
+When a salesperson doesn’t ask what your current needs are or what problem you need to solve, it’s obvious that they clearly don’t care about your well-being.
 All they want is to push and push until they make that sale.
 As a consumer, this can be incredibly frustrating.

 A prospect feels this same frustration if you’re tone-deaf to their needs.
 To avoid this, make sure you understand the prospect’s business and the challenges they are facing.
-Know that while they may be concerned about insurance coverage, they will also have many general operational questions.
+Be aware that while they may be concerned about insurance coverage, they will also have many general operational questions.
 Ask thoughtful questions, take notes, and get clarity where needed.
-Chances are, a business owner is not only going to explain the pandemic-related issues they are facing, but they may also give clues about their service needs and expectations.
+Chances are, a business owner is not only going to explain the pandemic-related issues they are facing, but also their service needs and expectations.